loading

 https://my-site.org/books/9780780797086

 In this case, our client is a Web browser.
-Naturally, when a web browser requests a resource, among other headers it sends an Accept: header containing the text/html media type (note: the Accept: header from browsers usually specifies a comma-separated list of various media types, like for example "text/html,text/xhtml+xml,...", but for our example we’ll keep things simple.
+Naturally, when a web browser requests a resource, among other headers, it sends an Accept: header containing the text/html media type (note: the Accept: header from browsers usually specifies a comma-separated list of various media types, for example "text/html,text/xhtml+xml,...", but for our example, we’ll keep things simple.
 Bear with me a little, won’t you?)

 This is the HTTP request brought to the Web server: